jywu20/Notes/Computer Science/HPC/overview.md

 the most natural way to handle the situation is to stop some threads and let other threads finish their branch first.
 This clearly reduces the speed.
+A group of threads with a shared program counter running on a 32-core processing block is known as a **warp** in CUDA terminology.

 ## Threads running on SMs